-Other income (expense), net for the fiscal years ended December 31, 2020 and December 28, 2019 included interest income of \$0.7 million and \$1.0 million, respectively, resulting from interest earned on invested cash balances, and included \$1.0 million of realized and unrealized foreign currency transaction gains and \$0.2 million of realized and unrealized foreign currency transaction losses for the fiscal years ended December 31, 2020 and December 28, 2019, respectively.
-Interest income decreased from fiscal 2019 to fiscal 2020 as a result of lower interest rates on invested balances.
+Other income (expense), net for the years ended December 31, 2021 and 2020 included interest income of \$0.1 million and \$0.7 million, respectively, resulting from interest earned on invested cash balances.
+Other income (expense), net also included \$1.0 million of realized and unrealized foreign currency transaction losses and \$1.0 million of realized and unrealized foreign currency transaction gains, respectively.
+Interest income decreased from 2020 to 2021 as a result of lower invested balances.